 It’s important to note that like other aspects of the financial settlement, once the Court is involved they can exercise their power to block or force the sale of a property or decide on the distribution of proceeds from a sale.

 In cases where a property is held in only one party’s name, for example, the Court can help to protect the other party from losing out if they feel it necessary, although in cases where someone doesn’t have their name on a property’s mortgage, it is always best for them to try to protect their position as soon as possible themselves by notifying the Land Registry of their interest.

 How is a pension split in divorce proceedings?

 In longer marriages the question of what happens to each partner’s pension becomes a significant consideration.
 Pension arrangements are usually dealt with by the Court in one of three ways:

 1. Pension sharing: One party is given a percentage share of their former spouse’s pension pot, which is transferred as a lump sum.

 2. Pension offsetting: One party retains their pension, but in exchange gives up their claim on another asset, such as the family home.

 3. Pension attachment: In this arrangement, a portion of the pension is paid regularly to the other party, similar to a maintenance payment.

 These options only relate to private pensions: government guidelines state that the basic state pension cannot be shared if a marriage or civil partnership ends.

-If you have any queries relating to any of the issues discussed in this article, please get in touch with Christopher by calling 0800 086 2929, emailing email@example.com or completing our Free Online Enquiry Form.
+If you need assistance with financial settlement in a divorce or have any queries relating to any of the issues discussed in this article, please get in touch with Christopher by calling 0800 086 2929, emailing email@example.com or completing our Free Online Enquiry Form.